prashant1507/devops-journey/terraform/terraform_aws_project/README.md

 ---

 ### Author

+**Prashant Jeet Singh** – DevOps Learner
-This project is created for Terraform practice and learning purposes.
+_This project was built as part of a personal hands-on journey with Terraform and AWS.
+This project is created for Terraform practice and learning purposes._

 ---